tdnguyen6/flexible-fn-rs/README.md

 ## Mechanism

 The only way we can have different functions with similar names in Rust is by calling them from different objects.
 Overloading is about calling functions with the same name with different arguments.
 Therefore, we can consider the different arguments as objects and implement functions with similar names on them.
+Rust's operator overloading also uses the same mechanism (see [this](https://doc.rust-lang.org/rust-by-example/trait/ops.html))

 ### Independent function